 Louisville Truck Accident Lawyer

 A truck accident can be a terrifying experience.
-Big rigs are huge, heavy vehicles that take up a lot of space, often causing more damage in trucking accidents than standard-size cars hitting other passenger vehicles do.
+Big rigs are huge, heavy vehicles that take up a lot of space, often causing more damage in trucking accidents than standard-size cars hitting other passenger vehicles.

-Our personal injury lawyers are here to make sure your truck accident claim is handled properly so that you don't have any worries about getting what's rightfully yours after such an upsetting event.
+Our personal injury lawyers are here to ensure your truck accident claim is handled properly so that you don't worry about getting what's rightfully yours after such an upsetting event.

 Call our personal injury law firm at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation.
-All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.
+All confidential or sensitive information shared with our legal team remains private through an attorney-client relationship.

 Distracted Driving, Recklessness, and Serious Injury That Concern Kentucky Residents

-When a semi-truck or big rig is involved in an accident, it can be devastating.
+It can be devastating when a semi-truck or big rig is involved in an accident.
 These vehicles' sheer size and weight mean that they are often responsible for causing severe injuries to other drivers on the road.

 Semi-trucks cause more than their fair share of accidents, but because they're so large and have high visibility, many people don't realize how dangerous these trucks can be when driven unsafely.

-Our firm was founded by attorneys who understand trucking laws and regulations inside and out.
+Our firm was founded by attorneys who understand trucking laws and regulations.
+We apply the laws when filing a civil truck accident lawsuit.

 Kentucky and National Trucking Accident Statistics

-Even though the trucking industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA), severe and catastrophic crashes still occur with effective regulations and rules every year.
+Even though the trucking industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA), severe and catastrophic commercial truck accidents still occur even with effective regulations and rules every year.

-Data from the National Highway Traffic Safety Administration (NHTSA) reveals that in 2016, there were 4,317 large trucks involved in fatal crashes.
-This is a 5.4% increase from the 4,024 truck crashes in 2015.
+Data from the National Highway Traffic Safety Administration (NHTSA) reveals that in 2020, there were 4,469 large semi-trucks involved in fatal crashes.
+This is a 5.3% increase from the 4,194 truck accidents in 2019.

-Other national data involving truck accidents on interstates throughout America show that:
+Other national data involving truck accidents on interstates throughout America show:

 - 109,000 people were injured in these accidents in 2016.
 This is a 6% increase from the 102,000 injuries reported in 2015